skoo1/MuscleFreqResp/README.md

 - To ensure correctness, core curve functions (F–L, F–V, passive elements, activation dynamics) were reproduced from the original formulation.

-- For transparency, we include comparison plots for F–L, F–V, and combined F–L–V relationships in the `supplementary/` directory.
+- For transparency, we include comparison plots for F–L, F–V, and combined F–L–V relationships in the `supplementary/` directory. (ongoing)

 - These checks confirm that the implemented equations match the expected behavior of the published model.